jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Science is organized knowledge.
-Wisdom is organized life.
+Cleverness is not wisdom.
-- Immanuel Kant
+- Euripides

-Updated on: [4/2/2022]
+Updated on: [4/3/2022]
 <!-- #quoteEnd -->
 </pre>